Mid-40s HR director at a corner-office desk, late afternoon golden hour, confronting a number on her laptop

 Where this is most impactful: your executives, partners, and top professionals.

 The math gets sharpest at the top of your org chart.
-Replacing a partner, director, or top performer typically costs 200%+ of annual salary — and HCEs are statistically the most likely to silently absorb caregiving without telling anyone (SHRM Working Caregivers), most likely to decline promotions or reduce hours rather than ask for help, and most likely to retire early.
+Replacing a partner, director, or top performer typically costs 200%+ of annual salary — and your most senior people are statistically the most likely to silently absorb caregiving without telling anyone (SHRM Working Caregivers), most likely to decline promotions or reduce hours rather than ask for help, and most likely to retire early.

-Because HCEs can comfortably afford the personal portion, offering Averyn as a voluntary benefit at preferred annual-commitment pricing (no employer cost) still captures the retention upside.
-You don't have to co-fund to see the ROI — you just have to make the resource visible.
+Because your most senior people can often afford the personal portion, the low end of the dial — making Averyn Keystone available at preferred rates with no employer cost — can still capture the retention upside.
+You don't have to co-fund to learn whether the cohort values it; you just have to make the resource visible.

-See "Three ways to offer Averyn" → · Read the full HCE / voluntary-benefit analysis →
+See how funding works → · Read the full senior-talent analysis →

 And here's the part that compounds the cost: even when employees are putting in the time, things still slip.